Scoop the Poop! Shorewood

 Concerns or Feedback about the Stations?

 The Parks and Public Spaces Committee will be evaluating the stations and making a recommendation in 2022 if the stations should be a permanent program.
-If you have concerns or feedback about the stations, reach out to the staff liaison, Tyler Burkart, at 414-847-2705 or via email at email@example.com who will then reach out to the committee to inform them of the feedback.
+If you have concerns or feedback about the stations, please contact the Village Manager's office at 414-847-2700.